Apochilles/Luke-Dawson-T1A1-Workbook-/Luke_Dawson_CA_Workbook.md

 ## 1: Research the development of the internet from 1980 to today.
 You must describe at least FIVE key events in the development of the internet.
 You can refer to events, people of significance, or technologies and how they have changed over time.

-The seeds of the internet were sown in the late 1950's with the launching of Sputnik One.
+The seeds of the internet were sown in the late 1950's with the launching of the satellite Sputnik One.

 America's leaders acted swiftly and decisively deciding they would need a way to collect and access all available technological information at any time.

 In 1958 APRA (The Advanced Research Projects Agency) was founded and In 1969, four university computers in America had been linked, allowing for primitive national communication and sharing of information.

 APRA then developed packets as an efficient way to send data to other computers in their small network.

-With the 1970’s came more breakthroughs with the development of TCP and IP allowing their single Network to become a Network of Networks.
+With the 1970’s came more breakthroughs with the development of TCP and IP allowing a single Network to become a Network of Networks.

 Despite these major advancements the internet was still very much an academic, government and military technology.
-It wasn’t until the 1990’s that steps were made to make the internet public and it became a household name
+It wasn’t until the 1990’s that steps were made to make the internet public and it became the household technology we use today.

 When Tim Berners-Lee joined Cern in 1979 he wrote a program to understand who did what at Cern.
 His Program worked by picking up on keywords and cross referencing them.
 It was called Enquire and worked like an encyclopedia.
 It was the ideas from this program that launched his major breakthrough, The World Wide Web

 The World Wide Web's goal was to allow Cern staff to share information with each other from all around the world.
 WWW had two principals.
 HTML or HyperText Markup Language and URL or Universal Resource Locator.

-HTML is a universal computer language that we use to access the internet while URL is a reference to a website.
+HTML is a universal computer language that we use to access the internet while URL is the web address used to access a website.
 He used these technologies to launch the first public Website on August 6, 1991.

 Fortunately, Berner-Lee insisted he did not want to patent this technology allowing for rapid adoption and development of these technologies.

-Now public facing websites were a possibility, the first blog appeared in early 1994.
-Written by Justin Hall, a student at Swarthmore College in Pennsylvania 'Justin’s Links From The Underground' was a personal journal focussed on sharing his life with other students, friends and his family.Though this seems a very common practice on the internet today, this was an extremely novel concept at the time and by 2005 a study was released saying that 32 million Americans read internet blogs.
+The first blog appeared in early 1994.
+Written by Justin Hall, a student at Swarthmore College in Pennsylvania 'Justin’s Links From The Underground' was a personal journal focussed on sharing his life with other students, friends and his family.

+Though this was an extremely novel concept at the time by 2005 a study was released saying that 32 million Americans read internet blogs.

-By the mid nineties, even though websites had become somewhat popularised and were being used creatively, we he had no way of indexing all these sites popping up.
+By the mid nineties, even though websites had become somewhat popularised and were being used creatively, we had no way of indexing all these sites popping up.
 The internet needed Search engines.

 The concept of the search engine had been around for some time but had limited scope and were mainly used in universities for research purposes.

 In 1998 Google Search was launched and used algorithms to do more specific indexing allowing for better search results and became the template for search engines going forward.

 In May 1997 the First social media platform, Six Degrees launched.
-While it was a dinosaur it still included many of the features we take for granted today such as profiles, friends lists, and school affiliations.
-Unfortunately the internet was far too novel at the time and only 2% of the world was online.
-It was only in 2002 with the development of Friendster followed by the massive Myspace and Facebook that social media really blew up.
+While it was a prototype it still included many of the features we take for granted today such as profiles, friends lists, and school affiliations.
+Unfortunately the internet was far too infantile at the time and only 2% of the world was online.
+It was only in 2002 with the development of Friendster followed by Myspace and subsequentantly, Facebook that social media really blew up.

 Some would say that internet video is now the biggest thing of internet.
-Prior to this we only had access to TV, video and DVD so the when Youtube arrived in 2005 and offered of video on demand, 24/7 it skyrocketed to success and continues to be the most popular form of video content today.
+Prior to this we only had access to TV, video and DVD so the when Youtube arrived in 2005 and offered of video on demand, 24/7 it skyrocketed to success.
+Youtube continues to be the most popular form of video content today and is the second most visited site on the internet.

  ## 2: Define the features of the following technologies that are essential in terms of the development of the internet:
  ### Explain how each technology has contributed to the development of the internet.